MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1906.md

 - Cause: Creating VMs in an availability set of 3 fault domains and creating a virtual machine scale set instance fails with a **FabricVmPlacementErrorUnsupportedFaultDomainSize** error during the update process on a 4-node Azure Stack environment.
 - Remediation: You can create single VMs in an availability set with 2 fault domains successfully.
 However, scale set instance creation is still not available during the update process on a 4-node Azure Stack.

-#### Scale set instance view blade doesn't load
+#### Scale set instance view blade does not load

 - Applicable: This issue applies to the 1904, 1905, and 1906 releases.
-- Cause: The instance view blade of a virtual machine scale set located on the Azure Stack portal, in **Dashboard > Virtual machine scale sets > AnyScaleSet > Instances > AnyScaleSetInstance** fails to load, and displays a "crying cloud" image.
+- Cause: The instance view blade of a virtual machine scale set located on the Azure Stack portal, in **Dashboard > Virtual machine scale sets > AnyScaleSet > Instances > AnyScaleSetInstance** fails to load, and displays a "rainy cloud" image.
 - Remediation: There is currently no remediation and we are working on a fix.
 Until then, please use the CLI command `az vmss get-instance-view` to get the instance view of a scale set.

 ### Ubuntu SSH access